 When depression leads to suicidal ideation, action must be taken as quickly as possible, particularly if medication and other treatments have failed.
 Recently, the SAINT TMS protocol with Brainsway has come forward as a treatment with great potential.
 Stanford Accelerated Intelligent Neuromodulation Therapy is based on the BrainsWay’s Theta Burst™ protocol that uses shorter, more powerful bursts of magnetic frequencies.

-SAINT TMS studies implemented intermittent theta-burst stimulation for longer sessions, but the treatment lasted five days.
+SAINT TMS studies implemented intermittent theta-burst stimulation for short sessions, and the treatment lasted five days.
 A study from Stanford showed remission for 80 percent of patients within days of their treatments.
 These quick results are promising because suicide is the leading cause of death for those under the age of 24 and the 10th leading cause of death globally.

 While interventional treatments such as OCD TMS are not necessary in every case of depression, they are effective for those who need them.
 Both FDA-approved and promising new protocols have the potential to help people when traditional treatment cannot.
 If you have any questions about dTMS Pasadena or any of the other interventional treatments that our team provides, we would be happy to answer them for you.
 Please feel free to contact us.